 With tendrils spanning Bacup to Ramsbottom via Burnley & Blackburn, Uzi are steeped in local musical involvement.
 Be it playing and writing in a myriad of audio ventures, or running decades of memorable gigs at venues across the valley as promoters, coaxing luminaries from across the pond in Atlanta and Boise to tread our mossy cobbles, supplying the sound systems that have rocked Rossendale or supporting Mexico's finest jazz fusioneers in a little club in Rawtenstall.

 Safe within our bunker at Water brass band, where they tolerate our sonic manipulations with a wry smile and a hint of envy, we are free to dive into our genre-busting cauldron of musical delights.

-In 2018, Uzi Listening have been busy recording their first album, the almost self-titled “Uzi Listening?”.
-It's the first foray into recording for a band that have concentrated previously on writing and live performance.
+In 2018, Uzi Listening recorded their first album, the almost self-titled “Uzi Listening?”
 Please see the album release page for more info.

 The album has been well received.
 Since its release Uzi Listening have played a spot at the famous Night and Day Cafe in Manchester.
 We've also had tracks from the album played on BBC Radio Introducing in Lancashire, and been interviewed on the show.